xeptore/blurrifier/README.md

 ## Usage

 1. Provider a jpeg file named _image.jpg_ in your current working directory.
-2. Execute the binary (blurifier-jpeg).
+2. Execute the binary (blurifier).
 It will generate a _image-blurred.jpg_ file.
 3. You're done!

 ## Configuration